Like most American chain restaurants, TGI Friday’s offers a wide variety of dishes that range from wings, burgers, and pasta to chicken and steak.

 TGI Friday’s used to offer grilled wings, which are not breaded and are suitable to eat on a keto diet.
 However, we noticed that they do not have these anymore.

 You can always ask for grilled wings.
 Since the restaurant offered them once a few years ago, they may still be able to accommodate this request.
 If not, stay clear of the wings and all the sugary sauces that come with them.

 We’ve gone over every dish on the menu and placed it on a “safe foods” list or a “do not eat” list.
 Keep in mind that menu items may vary depending on location.
 The best way to ensure that there is something on the menu for you is to call ahead and ask about a specific dish.

 Here are the best foods to order at TGI Friday’s if you’re on a low-carb diet.

-Burgers and sandwiches (order all burgers and sandwiches without the sauce and bun; ask for a side house salad with oil and vinegar dressing instead of fries):
+Order all burgers and sandwiches without the sauce and bun; ask for a side house salad with oil and vinegar dressing instead of fries:

 - Really good cheeseburger

 - Bacon, egg and cheese tacos (hold the flour tortillas and sauce)

 - Bacon cheeseburger

 - Philly cheesesteak burger (hold the eggroll skewers)